Government information for parents

 2016 National curriculum tests at the end of key states 1 and 2:-

-Our curriculum encourages the well-being of the whole child.
-We foster an environment where the academic, social, cultural, spiritual and physical development of each child is valued.
+Our curriculum encourages the development of the whole child.
+Through our school Core Values, we foster an environment where the academic, social, cultural, spiritual, moral, emotional and physical development of each child is equally valued.

-Each Learning Experience takes appropriate objectives from the National Curriculum and they are then taught creatively to make even the most abstract of ideas real to the children.
-Each Experience has an exciting start to 'hook' the children into their new learning and ends with a purposeful outcome.
+Each Learning Experience takes appropriate objectives from the National Curriculum, broken into key skills acquisition for year groups.
+Each Experience has a ‘Stunning Start’ to 'hook' the children in to their new learning and ends with a purposeful outcome- a ‘Fabulous Finish’.
 Throughout the Experience, children are encouraged to think about what they are learning, why they are learning it and how they will be able to apply these new skills in a meaningful context.
-This creativity is underpinned by a rigorous set of basic skills such as times tables and spelling patterns which are taught in every year.
-This ensures that the curriculum has balance.
+This is underpinned by a rigorous set of foundational skills such as times tables, phonics and handwriting.
+From recent reading we would consider our curriculum to have a ‘knowledge-engaged’ approach, where knowledge underpins and enables the application of skill and where both are taught explicitly.